parsampsh/adminx/doc/04_models.md

                 // in the `list` closure, you should return list of foreign table
                 // (This will be used for Create ad Update forms) return \App\Models\User::all();
-                // also you can optimize your query and select only tha thing you want to use return \App\Models\User::all(['id', 'username']);
+                // also you can optimize your query and select only that thing you want to use return \App\Models\User::all(['id', 'username']);
             }),
             'title' => (function($row){